 How to balance: Practice active listening strategies.
 Use affirmations to establish what you want to say before you communicate.

 6. Third Eye Chakra

 In Sanskrit, the sixth chakra’s name translates to “command,” so it’s no wonder that it’s associated with the pituitary gland, also known as your body’s “master gland.”
 Intuition, imagination and your personal perceptions of the outside world are all governed by ajna, the third-eye chakra, Platt-Finger explains.

 Deficient: unable to see things in a new way

 How to balance: This chakra is best balanced by meditation and breathing techniques.

-The seventh and final chakra is located at the top of the head.
-Finger describes this chakra as, “what enables us to connect to all things, in particular, to a realm of this nameless, shapeless, borderless shape of being that’s not really in the physical world but in this more cosmic realm.”
+The seventh and final chakra, sahasrara is located at the top of the head.
+Platt-Finger describes this chakra as “what enables us to connect to all things—in particular, to a realm … not really in the physical world, but in this more cosmic realm.”
 (Woah, heady!)
-Essentially, the crown chakra is what allows you to connect to your spirituality and something deeper than just yourself.
+Essentially, the crown chakra is what allows you to connect to your spirituality, to something deeper than just yourself.